FIA World Endurance Championship: History

 The World Endurance Championship was first run in 2012 as a replacement for the Intercontinental Le Mans Cup, following much of the same format and featuring eight endurance races across the world, including the 24 Hours of Le Mans.
 There were four categories: LMP1 and LMP2 prototypes along with GTE grand tourers, divided into GTE Pro for teams with professional driver line-ups, and GTE Am for teams featuring a mixture of amateur drivers.

 Faced with declining manufacturer interest in the LMP1 class after the 2017 season, the FIA commissioned a study into the future regulations of the championship's top category.
 Known as the Le Mans Hypercar (LMH), the proposal called for a move away from Le Mans Prototype entries and less reliance on hybrid technologies.
 The proposal was designed to make the championship more appealing to car manufacturers, and cited flagship models such as the Aston Martin Vulcan and McLaren Senna GTR as examples of the cars the new regulations were hoping to attract.
 The Hypercar class first appeared in the 2021 season, with LMH entries from Alpine, Glickenhaus and Toyota.
 From 2023, LMDh entries will also be able to compete full-time in the Hypercar class alongside LMH.

 In 2021, the ACO announced that the series would move away from its two LMGTE categories, following a rapid decline in manufacturer interest.
 The 2022 season will be the last for the LMGTE Pro class, and from 2024, LMGTE Am will be replaced by a GT3-based category, described as a "GT3 Premium" featuring a cost-capped body kit conversion from standard GT3 machinery.
 According to the president of the FIA Endurance Commission Richard Mille, the FIA are aiming at a customer-focused category where the manufacturers cannot enter officially.

 2024 marked the first season in the series' history that the LMP2 class would not feature on the grid, due to increased demand in full-season entries for Hypercar and the incoming LMGT3 class.
 The category remained a stronghold of the 24 Hours of Le Mans, with a minimum 15 slots reserved on the grid.

 Format

-Five titles are to be decided and awarded in the current season (as of 2026) based on total point tally, with two being deemed world championships: Hypercar World Endurance Drivers' Championship and Hypercar World Endurance Manufacturers' Championship.
+Four titles are to be decided and awarded in the current season (as of 2026) based on total point tally, with two being deemed world championships: Hypercar World Endurance Drivers' Championship and Hypercar World Endurance Manufacturers' Championship.
 The points system is similar to that used in the FIA's other world championships, awarding points to the top ten finishers on a sliding point margin scale from first to tenth.
 Cars finishing the race but classified eleventh or further are awarded a half point.
 For 8 and 10-hour races, points are worth roughly 1.5x as much (i.e. 25 points for a win is worth 38 points at these races).
 For the 24 Hours of Le Mans, points are worth roughly 2x as much.